kartoffelquadrat/BgpXox/README.md

 ## About

 This repository contains the sources for an inofficial LobbyService demo Game.
-It implements the game *Xox*, also known as *Tic Tac Toe*.
+It implements the game *Xox* (also known as *Tic Tac Toe*).

  > **Xox is an optional component for a LS-centrist Micro-Service Architecture.
 It serves as sample project for game developers.**